HYBRID EVENT

 With the publication of this book, the Chair intends to reaffirm its conviction that digital trust is a prerequisite for Africa's emergence, when public and private players are able to appropriate digital technologies to meet the needs of the population and promote an endogenous development dynamic.
 This confidence is based primarily on the integrity, size and quality of the telecommunications network, as well as the reliability of information sharing.
 Thus, the spread of digital technologies, their reliability and their large-scale application, all of which bear witness to increased digital confidence, will condition the impact of digital technology on the well-being of populations, the development of productive capacities and the smooth running of public institutions and administrations.

-The conference aims to contribute to debates on issues related with the digitalisation process on the African continent, and to make recommendations on ways of encouraging the scaling up of certain digital innovations, and thus ensure that the digitalisation process drives a dynamic that encourages emergence in the West African region.
-Discussions at the conference will combine recent academic knowledge on the subject with the experience of both public and private practitioners.
+The conference aimed to contribute to debates on issues related with the digitalisation process on the African continent, and to make recommendations on ways of encouraging the scaling up of certain digital innovations, and thus ensure that the digitalisation process drives a dynamic that encourages emergence in the West African region.
+Discussions at the conference combined recent academic knowledge on the subject with the experience of both public and private practitioners.

 Over the past twenty years, the mobile phone has become a vital link with the 'outside world'.
 By providing access to ubiquitous services such as WhatsApp, email and social networks like Twitter, Instagram and TikTok, the mobile phone has become an object that is difficult to do without or just to part with.
 Whereas we once used landlines to communicate with friends and physically went to the shops to pay for our shopping in cash, now we communicate, access information, buy goods and services, or even find work, remotely and at the touch of a screen.